 When introducing CBD to your cat, it’s best to start with the smallest possible amount just to assess tolerance.

 From there, you can increase the usage as needed.
-The recommended range is between 0.2 mg/kg and 0.5 mg/kg twice a day.
+The recommended range is between 2 mg CBD and 6 mg twice a day depending on the weight of your feline.

-As noted above, CBD oil dosages vary based on weight, so the lighter your cat is, the less CBD oil they will need.
+As noted above, CBD oil usage amount varies based on weight, so the lighter your cat is, the less CBD oil they will need.

-How Long Does It Take For CBD To Affect Cats?
+How Long Does It Take For CBD To Help Cats?

 CBD oil isn’t like catnip, and you won’t necessarily notice any immediate reaction.
-That doesn’t mean that it’s not working, though.
-It’s a natural treatment and is designed to supplement their diet and support their health, so you won’t always notice immediate effects.
+That doesn’t mean that it’s not helping, though.
+It’s a natural alternative and may support their health, so you won’t always notice immediate effects.

 What is the Best Way to Give Cats CBD?